Prince Adolf of Auersperg: Biography

-In 1871 he succeeded Karl von Hohenwart as prime minister for the western half of the empire (Minister-President of Cisleithania).
-Auersperg's ministry enacted a measure of electoral reform (1873), secured direct elections to the lower chamber of the Reichsrat, and strengthened the political entente with Hungary.
-Intraparty controversies over Austrian occupation of Bosnia finally forced him to resign in 1879.
-Auersperg's resignation marked the end of German liberalism in Austrian politics throughout the remaining years of the Empire.
+In 1871, Auersperg succeeded Count Karl Sigmund von Hohenwart Minister-President for the western half of the empire (Cisleithania).
+His ministry was notable for enacting significant electoral reforms in 1873, which secured direct elections to the lower chamber of the Reichsrat and strengthened the political entente with Hungary.
+However, intraparty controversies regarding the occupation of Bosnia eventually led to his resignation in 1879.
+His departure marked the end of German liberalism in Austrian imperial politics.
+After leaving office, he served as President of the Supreme Audit Office until his death in 1885.